Quick Start

 You'll see your app listed with all its sections and fields, pre-populated with defaults.
 Change a value and hit Save — it takes effect immediately, no redeploy needed.

-The Django admin index page has a System Configuration button at the top that links here directly.
+The Django admin index page has a "Manage System Configuration" button at the top that links here directly.

 You're done